 The Great Migration—one of nature’s most amazing spectacles

 Wildlife safaris in Kenya are brimming with excitement as the Great Migration, or crossing of the Mara River, displays one of nature’s most thrilling natural phenomena.
-Driven by ancient instincts to find the fresh water and green grass of Kenya, two and half million animals take the yearly trip around the plains of Kenya and Tanzania, braving the crocodile gauntlet and culminating in the world famous crossing.
+Driven by ancient instincts to find the fresh water and green grass of Kenya, two and half million animals take the yearly trip around the plains of Kenya and Tanzania, braving the crocodile gauntlet and culminating in the world famous crossings.
 Arguably the greatest show on earth, witness the truest form of the survival of the fittest.

 Begin your classic out of Africa adventure in the remote northwestern area of the Masai Mara Reserve and expect to be swept off your feet as you experience the true treasures of the wilderness.

 At the end of the day your luxury 5-star private lodge with spectacular forest and savannah views awaits.

 This safari is fully customized – from group size to dates and duration.
 For those looking to extend your stay in Africa, we have several options to enhance your experience.
-Let FiveZero help you design your dream vacation.
+Contact our safari specialists to help you plan your dream safari!

 Contact us for more information.